RMS Queen Mary: After World War II

 Hoping to continue financing Queen Elizabeth 2, which was under construction at Brown's shipyard, Cunard mortgaged the majority of the fleet.
 Due to a combination of age, lack of public interest, inefficiency in a new market, and the damaging after-effects of the national seamen's strike, Cunard announced that both Queens would be retired from service and sold off.
 Many offers for Queen Mary were submitted, and the bid of $3.45m/£1.2m from Long Beach, California surpassed the Japanese scrap merchants.
 Queen Mary was featured in the film Assault on a Queen (1966) starring Frank Sinatra.
 That August, Queen Mary made her fastest eastbound passage since August 1938, crossing in 4 days, 10 hours and 6 minutes at an average speed of 29.46 knots (54.56 km/h).

 Queen Mary was retired from service in 1967.
-On 27 September 1967, Queen Mary completed her 1,001st and last crossing of the North Atlantic, having carried 2,112,000 passengers over 3792227 mi.
+On 27 September 1967, Queen Mary completed her 1,001st and last crossing of the North Atlantic, having carried 2,112,000 passengers over 3295355 nmi.
 Under the command of Captain John Treasure Jones, who had been her captain since 1965, she sailed from Southampton for the last time on 31 October with 1,093 passengers and 806 crew.
 After a voyage around Cape Horn, she arrived in Long Beach on 9 December.

 Queen Elizabeth was withdrawn in 1968 and Queen Elizabeth 2 took over the transatlantic route in 1969.